timescale/timescaledb/getting-started/quickstart.md

 This command:
 - Downloads and starts TimescaleDB (if not already downloaded)
 - Exposes PostgreSQL on port 5432
-- Sets the password to `password` (change this for production!)
-- Automatically tunes settings for your environment
+- Automatically tunes settings for your environment using timescaledb-tune

 Wait about 10-15 seconds for TimescaleDB to initialize.